Ethan23p/agent-dashboard/_context/project_contents.md

     @classmethod
     def from_dict(cls, data: Dict[str, Any]) -> "Session":
-        """Deserializes a dictionary back into a Session object.""" return cls(
+        """Deserializes a dictionary back into a Session.""" return cls(
             id=data.get("id"),
             created_at=datetime.fromisoformat(data["created_at"]),